 When you feel influenced by someone’s words or behaviors, take a minute to breathe and think.
 You may need to leave the room, or as a question such as “Can you tell me more about that?” or ask for a minute to think.
 Give yourself time to listen to what is said, and to think about your feelings before acting.

 Assess your expectations.

 The best way to avoid misunderstandings and hurts that feel personal is to communicate.
 Share your thoughts and feelings.
-Label your emotions and share with others so that they may understand.
-Listen to what they have to share with you and reflect back to them that you understand.
+Label your emotions and share them with others so that they may understand.
+Listen to what they have to share with you and reflect on them that you understand.

 Remember: It is not always all about you.
 Sometimes it is about the other person.